cmadari/cmadari/README.md

-### Hi there 👋, I AM KOUSHAL
+### Hi there 👋, I AM CHAITANYA KUMAR

-Passionate about leveraging data to derive meaningful insights and solve complex problems.
-Experienced in machine learning, statistical analysis, and data visualization.
-Adept at translating business questions into data-driven solutions.
+Enthusiastic about utilizing data to extract valuable insights and address intricate challenges.
+Proficient in machine learning, statistical analysis, and the presentation of data through visualization.
+Skilled at transforming business inquiries into solutions driven by data.
 <p align="center">
   <img src="images.jpeg"  width="200" height="200" style="border-radius: 50%;">
 </p>